World heritage-listed Carlton Gardens are at the epicentre of this inner-city precinct.

 Seemingly endless choices pamper the palate with eateries lining unassuming laneways, cool bars, artsy cafes and fine dining in modern establishments.
 From pan-Asian to European, authentic Italian to fusion, all a short stroll away from CONSERVATORY, you just have to turn the corner to explore a world of exquisite dining delights.

-This is a city that’s home to some of the world’s most celebrated chefs in the likes of Andrew McConnell (owner and chef of Cumulus Inc and Cutler & Co), Shannon Bennett (head chef at Vue de Monde) and George Calombaris (owner of The Press Club and host of Masterchef Australia).
+This is a city that’s home to some of the world’s most celebrated chefs in the likes of Andrew McConnell (owner and chef of Cumulus Inc and Cutler & Co) and Shannon Bennett (head chef at Vue de Monde).
 You’ll be pampered by the best the culinary world has to offer.

 Discover a whole world of flavours on your doorstep.

 Melbourne has a fashion vibe uniquely its own, with fashion-forward boutiques, elegant arcades and buzzing shopping centres.
 No wonder it’s a shopper’s paradise.